Manly Wade Wellman: The 1970s and '80s: resurgence and twilight years

 Frances Wellman died on May 7, 2000.
 She was cremated and her ashes spread on the lawn of their home at Dogwood Acres in Chapel Hill, NC.

 A son, Wade Wellman, died January 25, 2018, in Waukesha, Wisconsin.

 Works

-Wellman once estimated his output of stories and articles at about 500, of which about 80 were in the fantasy & science fiction genres.
+Wellman once estimated his output of stories and articles at about 500, of which about 80 were in the fantasy and science fiction genres.